Search 1968 mission trips from 128 mission organizations

 The mission of His Healing Hands is to witness the Gospel of Jesus Christ through preaching, teaching, and the use of medical missions in order to heal the peoples of the world both physically and spiritually.

 The purpose of His Healing Hands is to meet the mandates set forth in the Gospel:

 "Go therefore and make disciples of all the nations baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo , I am always with you even to the end of the age" (Matthew 28: 19-20).

 "Then Jesus went about all the cities and villages, teaching in their synagogues, preaching the gospel of the kingdom, and healing every sickness and every disease among the people" (Matthew 9:35).

-We will meet the physical needs of those people that we are called to reach by organizing, staffing and supplying volunteer mission teams and sending them into those needy areas in order to provide short term medical care without charge for the people regardless of race, creed or natural origin.
+We will meet the physical needs of those people that we are called to reach by organizing, staffing, and supplying volunteer mission teams and sending them into those needy areas in order to provide short term medical care without charge for the people regardless of race, creed or national origin.

 1. There is one true God, eternally existing in three persons – Father, Son, and Holy Spirit each of whom possess equally all the attributes of Deity and the characteristics of personality.
 (Deut.
 6:4, Matt.
 28:19)